 - Booster: Another great way to use it is, as a booster in a face mask, facial steams or in aromatherapy.

 I will at least say this, it’s one of my top three most potent natural products I’ve tested for acne and acne scars.
-And its uses doesn’t just extend to acne but can also be used in emotional therapeutic ways.
+And its uses doesn’t just extend to acne but can also be used in aromatic ways.

 Before & After